 The author, C.S.
 Lewis, was born in England in 1898.
 He was an Oxford scholar and an Atheist, that is, until he met his wife.
 His journey with her was short and sad but it brought him to his knees and to Christianity.

 Three of the books in the series were made into movies (The Lion, Witch and Wardrobe, The Dawn Trader and Prince Caspian).
-The highest grossing of the three was the Lion, Witch and the Wardrobe.
+The highest grossing of the three movies was The Lion, Witch and Wardrobe.

 In 2014 our pastors at North Scottsdale United Methodist church presented a sermon series on the seven book series.
-We are leaving this information up on the internet because these books give us a such a fabulous way to discuss God and the hope and faith that are part of Christianity.
+We are leaving this information on our web page because these books give us a such a fabulous way to discuss God and the hope and faith that are part of Christianity.